wkoziel/React-E-Commerce/README.md

 ## General Information
 - Final project of the ReactJS course
+- Website imitates e-commerce store
-- The website allows you to browse and filter items by multiple categories
+- It allows you to browse and filter items by multiple categories
 - It supports the logging system which is connected to the cart system

 ## Preview